 Fangli Chen

-Dr. Fangli Chen is a partner in the Litigation Department and vice chair of the Life Sciences Patent Practice.
+Dr. Fangli Chen is a partner in the Litigation Department and chair of the Life Sciences Patent Practice.
 She represents all types of companies in the biotech and pharmaceutical industries, and has deep scientific expertise and a strong business sense.
 Fangli effectively identifies and transforms technological developments into valuable intellectual property assets for her clients and specializes in the strategic development of complex IP portfolios for companies that align with their business goals.

 Fangli also has a wealth of experience in the following areas: